dotnet/docs/docs/framework/wcf/samples/msmq-activation.md

      As a convenience, the following steps are implemented in a batch file called AddMsmqSiteBinding.cmd located in the sample directory.

     1. To support net.msmq activation, the default Web site must first be bound to the net.msmq protocol.
-This can be done using appcmd.exe, which is installed with the [!INCLUDE[iisver](../../../../includes/iisver-md.md)] management toolset.
+This can be done using appcmd.exe, which is installed with the IIS 7.0 management toolset.
 From an elevated (administrator) command prompt, run the following command.

         ```console
         %windir%\system32\inetsrv\appcmd.exe set site "Default Web Site"